AxisPhilly/app-template/README.md

     $ grunt build

 The only manual step is to make sure any data needed for the app is placed in `www\data`.
-Ideally, output from any data processing scripts should save output here.
+Ideally, any data processing scripts should save output here.

 The grunt commands can also be run independently: